-1.2 One-Time Minor Consent: This consent is applicable to patients ages 10 to under 18 years of age.
-Minor consent covers access by a practitioner of minor consented services to PHI relating to medical treatment of a minor for which the minor provided his or her own consent without a parent or guardian's permission, as permitted by New York law or other applicable laws for certain types of health services (e.g., reproductive health, HIV testing, STD, mental health or substance abuse treatment) or services consented to by an Emancipated Minor.
+1.2 One-Time Minor Consent: This consent is applicable to patients between the ages of 10 to 17where the minor can provide their own consent without a parent's or guardian's permission for a provider to have access to their Protected Health Information (PHI) while performing health services subjected to minor consent (e.g., reproductive health, HIV testing, STD, mental health or substance abuse treatment) as permitted by New York State law or other applicable laws. .
 Exhibit 1C

 1.3 Telehealth Access: Verbal consent is only available during telehealth encounters.
-The provider may ask the patient for their one-time verbal consent to allow him/her access to the patient's data stored in Healthix.
+The provider may ask the patient for their one-time verbal consent to allow them access to the patient's data stored in Healthix.
 The Healthix portal will present a notification to the provider that they can access the record if they have obtained and documented a verbal consent and they are rendering telehealth services.
-The verbal consent should not be recorded in the provider's Electronic Health Record's consent interface (which is used to record the written consents).
-After the telehealth visit has been completed, the provider should document in their EHR notes that they obtained verbal consent for Healthix access.
+The verbal consent should not be recorded in the Participant's Electronic Health Record's consent interface (which is ONLY used to record the written consents).
+After the telehealth visit has been completed, the provider should document in their EHR notes that they obtained the patient's verbal consent for Healthix Portal access.
 Verbal consents remain valid until the culmination of the telehealth visit, and it provides access to all information available for the patient except for substance use disorder data governed by 42 CFR Part 2.11 regulations.
-Please note you will not be required to record a verbal consent for the telehealth visit if the patient had signed a Healthix consent form in a previous in-person visit.
+Please note you will not be required to record a verbal consent for the telehealth visit if the patient signed a Healthix consent form during a previous in-person visit.